 Change Data Capture is freely available out-of-the-box from database vendors such as Microsoft SQL Server, Oracle, PostgreSQL, and MySQL.

 In Microsoft SQL Server, CDC records insert, edit, and delete activities in the SQL Server table in a detailed format .
 Column information, along with the metadata, is captured for the modified rows.
 Then, it is stored in append-only change tables.
 Table-valued functions enable users to have systematic access to these change data tables.
 Records within the change tables are immutable and therefore similar to the value of an immutable log.

 In Oracle, it is possible to capture and publish changed data in synchronous and asynchronous modes .
 In synchronous mode, change data is captured as part of the transaction that modifies the source table.
 SYNC_SOURCE is a single, predefined synchronous change source that cannot be altered.

 In MySQL, CDC is available as part of the `binlog` which was originally used in auditing and copying data to other MySQL systems .
 But, the `binlog` may be utilized outside of MySQL for CDC events processing and saving to downstream analytics systems for example.

 In PostgreSQL, change data capture is possible in either transaction logs or triggers.
 In transaction logs, all the write transactions (i.e., INSERT, UPDATE, DELETE, DDL’s) are written to the Write-Ahead Logs (WAL) before the transaction result is sent to the user or client .
 The WAL allows the consumption of CDC events.

 When to Consider Change Data Capture?

 Change data capture plays a significant role in streaming data processing and pipelines.
 As the amount of data grows rapidly, the need for CDC techniques becomes crucial to handle data inflow for analytics and near real-time analytics such as machine learning and artificial intelligence (AI).

-Problems arise when long-running, taxing analytic queries are introduced on OLTP systems which affect overall application performance.
+Problems arise when long-running, taxing analytic queries are conducted on OLTP systems which affect overall application performance.
 By using CDC-based technologies, it allows users to capture database mutations such as inserts, updates, deletes as well as changes in structures such as DDL `alter table` changes automatically.
 This promotes flexibility to process in streaming applications and/or to store in destinations suited for analytic queries.